 WiFi Temperature Sensors

-2. Attach the thermocouple making sure the polarity is correct.
+Attach the thermocouple making sure the polarity is correct.
 For the included FDR type K thermocouple, connect the Red to - and Yellow to +.
-If polarity is accidentally reversed the indicated temperatures will be inverted.
+If polarity is accidentally reversed the indicated temperatures will be incorrect.

-The included type K thermocouple is 3' in length and should have very fast response time because of the low thermal mass of the sensor end.
-You can use some of the included thermal paste to improve thermal coupling between the end of the thermocouple and the substrate.
+The included type K thermocouple should have very fast response time because of the low thermal mass of the sensor end.
+Use some of the included thermal paste to improve thermal coupling between the end of the thermocouple and the substrate.
 The green tape circles can be used to hold the circuit board, battery, or sensor to the glass.

-1. The digital DS18B20 sensor requires little setup compared to the thermocouple sensor.
-This digital sensor has more thermal mass than the thermocouple sensor and as a result, the response time will be longer.
+The digital DS18B20 sensor has more thermal mass than the thermocouple sensor and as a result, the response time may be longer.

 CONNECTING AND USING SOFTWARE